 - And even then, mix them into the batter quickly until they are just incorporated.
 Mixing them for too long will cause the colors to bleed and get mixed up.
 Instead of bright red and green specks of batter, you will end up with greyish green specks in your cupcakes.

-Do not over bake the cupcakes
+Do not over bake

 - The best way to check if the cupcakes are done is by inserting a toothpick or skewer in the center of the cupcakes a few minutes before the baking time is up.
-If there is no wet batter sticking to it, the cupcakes are done (ideally, there should be a few soft crumbs sticking to the skewer).
+If there is no wet batter sticking to it, the cupcakes are ready (ideally, there should be a few soft crumbs sticking to the skewer).

 Add sprinkles on before serving